 HUD NOTICE CPD-16-18, issued December 15, 2016, provided Grantees "Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2017."
-This guidance instructs grantees not to submit their Consolidated Plan and/or Annual Action Plan until after HUD announces the Program Year 2017 formula allocation amounts.
-Since the amount of Naperville's Program Year 2017 grant allocation is unknown at this time, the anticipated CDBG allocation of \$400,000 is an estimate, and in the event that the final CDBG allocation is higher or lower than \$400,000, the City of Naperville may add, subtract or transfer amounts among identified projects, as noted below, without publishing a substantial amendment.
+This guidance instructs grantees not to submit their Consolidated Plan and/or Annual Action Plan until after HUD announces the Program Year formula allocation amounts.
+Although the Notice expired on September 30, 2017, the Region V Chicago HUD Office has instructed the City to continue to follow this guidance until further notice.

+Therefore, since the amount of Naperville's Program Year 2018 grant allocation is unknown at this time, the anticipated CDBG allocation of \$425,000 is an estimate, and in the event that the final CDBG allocation is higher or lower than \$425,000, the City of Naperville may add, subtract or transfer amounts among identified projects, as noted below, without publishing a substantial amendment.
 In the event that actual grant amounts are more or less than anticipated, the following contingency provisions will apply:

-- 1) Contingency Plan #1: Final grant allocation exceeds \$400,000: If the final grant allocation exceeds \$400,000, the City will undertake the following change in proposed activities: - Add additional funding for CDBG-eligible public service activities, DuPage PADS and Loaves & Fishes, in an amount not to exceed \$5,500, with total public services costs to remain within the 15% HUD cap on public service activities; - Increase the award to the City of Naperville Department of Public Works for ADA improvements to the Naperville Train Station and the Naperville Municipal Center Visitor Parking Areas and extend the service area, based on the amount of additional funding available. - 2) Contingency Plan #2: Final grant allocation is less than \$400,000: If the final grant allocation is less than \$400,000, the City will undertake the following change in proposed activities: - The proposed funding amounts for all activities will be proportionally decreased to match the actual allocation amount. - 3) Pre-Award Cost Waiver: In addition to the guidance on submitting Consolidated Plans and Annual Action Plans, NOTICE CPD-16-18 included a waiver of 24 CFR 570.200(h), the section that specifies the situations under which a grantee may incur costs prior to the effective date of its grant agreement.
-Sections V.B.2 and V.B.3 of the Notice state that the effective date of a grantee's FY 2017 grant agreement will be considered to be the earlier of either the grantee's program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD.
-In the event that the City of Naperville decides to apply for this waiver, the City will document in writing the conditions giving rise to the need to use the waiver, and maintain the documentation for
+- 1) Contingency Plan #1: Final grant allocation exceeds \$425,000: If the final grant allocation exceeds \$400,000, the City will undertake the following change in proposed activities: - Add additional funding for CDBG-eligible public service activities: 1) Loaves & Fishes CARES Emergency Financial Assistance Program up to \$60,000, and 2) DuPage PADS Olympus Place Supportive Housing Program up to \$26,000, with total public services costs to remain within the 15% HUD cap on public service activities; - 2) Contingency Plan #2: Final grant allocation is less than \$425,000: If the final grant allocation is less than \$425,000, the City will undertake the following change in proposed activities: - The proposed funding amounts for all activities will be proportionally decreased to match the actual allocation amount. - 3) Pre-Award Cost Waiver: In addition to the guidance on submitting Consolidated Plans and Annual Action Plans, NOTICE CPD-16-18 included a waiver of 24 CFR 570.200(h), the section that specifies the situations under which a grantee may incur costs prior to the effective date of its grant agreement.
+Sections V.B.2 and V.B.3 of the Notice state that the effective date of a grantee's FY 2018 grant agreement will be considered to be the earlier of either the grantee's program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD.
+In the event that the City of Naperville decides to apply for this waiver, the City will document in writing the conditions giving rise to the need to use the waiver, and maintain the documentation for HUD's review.
+The City of Naperville will include any activity for which the costs are being incurred in its AAP prior to the costs being incurred.